 His Weaknesses: Aviophobia ( fear of flying either in helicopters, aeroplanes and other flying vehicles)

-What Dennis likes: He loves Gardening, cooking, music, romance, high-quality clothes and working with hands.
+What Dennis likes: He loves Gardening, cooking, music, romance, high-quality clothes and working with his hands.

 What Dennis dislikes: He dislikes insecurity of any kind,